 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

 Line a baking sheet with parchment paper.
 Add ingredients to the pan.
 Drizzle with avocado oil and top with your favorite spices.
-Bake in a 400-degree oven for 25-45 minutes depending on what you ingredients you choose.
+Bake in a 400-degree oven for 25-45 minutes, depending on what ingredients you choose.

 WHOLE30 DINNER RECIPE

 Sheet pan dinners are one of my favorite whole30 meals because it is so simple and healthy.
 I can make these almost every day and still get so many different vegetables into our diet.

 If it is garden season, our whole30 dinners will look way different than it does in the dead of winter.
 Summer squash is delicious in a sheet pan and is a perfect way to use up all that yellow squash and zucchini.

 Adding in potatoes and/or sweet potatoes will make it more filling, perfect when you aren’t eating any grains.

 SAUSAGE AND APPLE WHOLE30 SHEET PAN DINNER